microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/cloudpc-restore.md

 ---
 title: "cloudPC: restore"
-description: "Restore a specific cloud PC object to a previous state from a snapshot."
+description: "Restore a specific cloudPC object to a previous state from a snapshot."
 author: "xhhzuikeaiya"
 ms.localizationpriority: medium
 ms.subservice: "cloud-pc"